tpantello/ds-documentation/README.md

 # Design Standards

-Source of truth for [Your Org] design system documentation.
+Source of truth for Accutech's Design System documentation.
 This repo drives AI queryability, developer linting, and human documentation from a single set of structured files.